SalasDelil/Opportunity-Finder/README.md

 # Opportunity Finder

-Opportunity Finder is a Next.js application designed to help users discover and apply for various opportunities, such as volunteer positions, internships, and more.
+Opportunity Finder is a Next.js application designed to display various opportunities, such as volunteer positions, internships, and more.
 The application provides a clean and modern interface, making it easy to explore and engage with opportunities that align with the user's skills and interests.

 ## Features

 - **Opportunity Listing**: Browse a list of available opportunities.
 - **Opportunity Details**: View detailed information about each opportunity.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **Search Functionality**: Quickly find opportunities based on specific criteria.
 - **Interactive UI**: Includes hover effects, gradients, and other visual enhancements.

 ## Tech Stack